maxin-dac/digit-recognizer-computer-vision/README.md

 ---

-*To explore the detailed code, feel free to download the notebook file on this repo, or check out my Kaggle: [https://www.kaggle.com/code/maximendacleu/digit-recognizer].*
+*To explore the detailed code, feel free to download the notebook file on this repo, or check out my [Kaggle](https://www.kaggle.com/code/maximendacleu/digit-recognizer).*

-***By: Maxime NDACLEU | BI & Data Analyst***